Fusionmedstaff

 Emergency room (ER) nurse

 There are many reasons why you should become an ER nurse or ER RN.
-But the main reason is that it’s an excellent opportunity to help as many people as possible and learn more about nursing along the way.
+But the main reason ER nursing is one of the best nursing specialties is that it’s an excellent opportunity to help as many people as possible and learn more about nursing along the way.

 As you may have guessed from their title, ER nurses work in emergency rooms treating patients who have traumatic, severe, or life-threatening medical conditions.
+In this type of environment, you may also see a lot of patients experiencing mental health issues.
 As an emergency nursing professional, your main responsibility is identifying medical issues, determining severity, and providing immediate support to minimize long-term effects and sustain life.
-ER nurses are often the first responders when a patient is admitted to the emergency room.
+An emergency nurse is often the first responder when a patient is admitted to the emergency room.

 ER RN career facts